fl1wiki-mrteel/FlightOneWiki/Flightcontrollers/Lightning H7/Connection/GPS/README.md

 - RX from GPS to TX from flight controller
 - TX from GPS to RX from flight controller

+Unlike the RevoltOSD and MillivoltOSD the Lightning H7 does NOT require any specific UART for GPS.
+<b>BUT as of now you should use UART 3.</b>

 ## External links